AresMUSH/aresmush.com/tutorials/install/custom-server.md

 * Create the ares user and give it the necessary permissions.
 * Copy over the default game configuration files and initialize the database.
-* Prompt you for some basic game settings.
+* Configure some basic game settings.
 * etc.

 All of these steps are detailed in the Ares install scripts.
-Use [`setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) and [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) as a **guide** when installing a game on a custom environment.
+Use [`aresmush/bin/setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) and [`aresmush/bin/install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) as a **guide** when installing a game on a custom environment.
 There are some examples of how to do this below.

 {% include custom_install_warning.md %}